 Yes, we don’t need to add any third-party repo because the packages to install Docker are available in the official repository of Ubuntu.

-Next, once this Container platform installed, add your current user into Docker’s group, so that you won’t need to use
+Next, once this Container platform is installed, add your current user into Docker’s group so that you won’t need to use

 sudo to run its commands.

 Now, reload the Shell using the below command or alternatively you can log out and log in to your current session, as well.